-This strategy refreshes ads which can increase the number of ads shown to the user, which in turn should produce higher revenue-per-session for the publisher.
+This strategy refreshes ads which can increase the number of ads shown to the user.
+This, in turn, should produce higher revenue-per-session for the publisher.
 Ad refresh is especially beneficial for sites with engaged users, such as those that spend longer times on pages.

-Standard ad refresh implementations allow publishers/website owners to update code in an ad unit, or on a page which allows ad unit refresh at set intervals (typically after an ad is in view for a set time interval, for example after 60 seconds).
+Standard ad refresh implementations allow publishers/website owners to update code in an ad unit.
+Or, on a page which allows ad unit refresh at set intervals.
+Typically after an ad is in view for a set time interval, for example after 60 seconds.

 At Sortable, we simplify ad refresh implementation through our managed refresh feature.
 Our platform can auto-enable viewable ad refresh for all ad placements without requiring any code changes from the website owner.

-Managed refresh is a tool that publishers can use to gain additional viewable impressions—increasing impression volume, viewability, and potentially, revenue.
-For best ad refresh results, a publisher property should have three or more demand partners/sources competing in their ad stack (less than three demand sources can result in negative participation rates and decreased fill.
+Managed refresh is a tool that publishers can use to gain additional viewable impressions.
+As seen with increasing impression volume, viewability, and potentially, revenue.
+For best ad refresh results, a publisher’s property should have three or more demand partners/sources competing in their ad stack.
+In fact, having under three demand sources can result in negative participation rates and decreased fill.

 - Make your Sortable account manager aware you want to implement managed refresh ads to your site(s).